jube-home/jube/README.md

 Jube is multi-tenanted,  allowing a single infrastructure to be shared among many logically isolated entities, maintaining total isolation between tenant data with no loss of function in the user interface.

+# Stargazing
+Please consider giving the project a GitHub Star.
+Thank you in advance!

 # Quickstart
 Jube runs on commodity Linux.
 The Quickstart has the following prerequisites: